 • Is there any sort of shifting, spinning, or wobbling/caving at the front leg?

-• Do they maintain space between their feet while rotating?
+• Does the hitter maintain space between their feet while rotating?
 Does the back foot find the ground again post contact, or does it get dragged forward into hip flexion?

-• Does the head and spine stabilize and maintain alignment while the chest rotates?
+• Do the head and spine stabilize and maintain alignment while the body rotates?

-There’s a lot of detail in this part, but I would simplify it to this: It’s either good rotation, or bad rotation.
-To me, “good” represents an alignment between strategy and capacity.
-If how the athlete is choosing to move reflects how their body should physically move, it works.
-If something doesn’t move the way that it should – whether it’s a poor strategy or lacking capacity – it needs to be addressed.
+There’s a lot of detail in this part, but I like to make it as simple as this: It’s either good rotation, or bad rotation.
+“Good” is less about aesthetics and more about function.
+Function comes down to an alignment between strategy and capacity: If how the athlete is choosing to rotate reflects how their body should physically move, it’s functional.
+If something doesn’t rotate the way that it should, whether it’s a poor strategy or lacking capacity, it’s not functional.
 Sometimes you have to create better front side mechanics.
-Other times you need to put the front leg into a spot where it can work the way it should.
+Other times you need to put the front side in a better spot to move.

 To figure out whether alignment exists, I like to see where guys exist on a few different spectrums: